 Popular Hotels near Kanazawa Station

-Buying Tickets for Local Lines
+Buying Tickets for Conventional Lines

-The JR West ticket machine is always on the left and darker blue in color.
-The IR Ishikawa Railway machine is always on the right and lighter blue in color.
+The JR West ticket machine is on the left and darker blue in color.
+The IR Ishikawa Railway machine is on the right and lighter blue in color.
 Both sets of ticket machines have a button you can press for English guidance, so they are easy to use.

 The JR West ticket machine is on the left and the IR Ishikawa Railway ticket machine is on the right